 Keep it to three wires at maximum to run through a 7/8” hole because that leaves room for the wires to shift without burning.
 A professional electrician can help with any junction boxes needed as well as getting rid of the damaged wire.

 Is your home up to code?
 Are you unsure whether or not you have any violations?
 No problem!
-Schedule a safety inspection with Sylvester Electric by calling (978) 910-0021 and we’ll walk you through the entire process.
+Schedule a safety inspection with Sylvester Electric by calling (978) 910-0021 and our trusted electricians will walk you through the entire process.